Jo de Winter

 Juanita Adamina (born Juanita Maria-Johana Daussat; March 5, 1921 – January 17, 2016), known professionally as Jo de Winter, was an American actress most notable for her role in the short-lived television series Gloria.

 Early life and education

-De Winter studied at the Dominican Convent school in San Rafael.
+De Winter studied at the Dominican Convent school in San Rafael, California.
 Her first acting experience came at age 4, when she played an injured shepherd in a Christmas pageant at the school.
 She attended the College of the Pacific.
 She also took acting classes with Ben Bard.

 Career

 Stage

 De Winter appeared on Broadway as Mrs. Norman in Children of a Lesser God, and in Europe onstage in One Flew Over the Cuckoo's Nest as Nurse Ratched, a role that she originated in the play's production in San Francisco.
 She was praised for offering "intellectual humor... with a straight face" when she appeared in Wendy Wasserstein's Isn't it Romantic in Los Angeles in 1984.